Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Early Enlightenment thinkers quickly realised that the growing prestige of science could be of use to them.
 This set the stage for the prestige of science to be exploited for ideological purposes and scientists to become the new priesthood.
 We are talking here about the mature phase of the Enlightenment (not to the immature Deistic phase with people such as Voltaire, Descartes and Benjamin Franklin).
 It should come as no surprise that erecting Science as the sole source of Truth leads to materialism, as real science has to do with observable phenomena.
 As mentioned above, the Progress concept was a critical element of Enlightenment dogma, and in fact Charles Darwin's Theory of Evolution may be seen as little more than applying the Progress concept to the biological realm[2].
 Anyone adding a capital S to the word "Science" in their writing is a conscious or unconscious devotee of this ideologico-religious current.
 Which brings us to Scientism, the view that only science leads to Truth.
 And of course Scientism leads to the establishment of a scientific priesthood, the technocrats or experts, with their “Follow the Science” slogans...
 Richard Dawkins' famous statement In The Blind Watchmaker clears things up and exposes the ideological necessity for Darwinism (1986: 5-6): “Although atheism might have been logically tenable before Charles Darwin, Darwin made it possible to be an intellectually fulfilled atheist.”

 Further down the timeline, postmoderns appear on the scene.
 Since I equate postmodernism and progressivism, it should be pointed out that the concept of progress itself is a central concept in the Modern/Enlightenment worldview.
 While progressives have borrowed this modern concept, they have broken with the modern worldview in other respects.
+It should be pointed out that when I use the term postmodern I am not just talking about a handful of French intellectuals such as Lyotard and Derrida.
+This is a much wider movement than that.
 Postmoderns have rejected the Modern/Enlightenment answer to the question: Where is Truth?
 Postmoderns reject science as universal or true in any absolute sense and view it as no more than a particular Western belief system (though these hypocrites dare not question Darwin).
 In the postmoderns' view, the only "truth" left is that of the individual.
-It should be noted that because postmoderns reject Science as Truth, there is one telling repercussion: this leads to a rejection of the materialism that characterized Western elite thinking in the 20th century and widely opens the door to the occult and pre-Christian paganism.
+It should be noted that because postmoderns reject Science as Truth, there is one telling repercussion: this leads to a rejection of the materialism that characterized Western elite thinking in the 20th century and Kurt Vonnegutwidely opens the door to the occult and pre-Christian paganism.

-This is a road that the American sci-fi novelist (and WWII veteran) Kurt Vonnegut has travelled.
-Here is his rambling description of his deconversion from materialism and Enlightenment utopias (drifting on into postmodernism) that he provided in a speech for a high school graduation, (1975: pp. 161-162):
+This is a road that the American sci-fi novelist (and WWII veteran) Kurt Vonnegut travelled.
+Here is his rambling description of his deconversion from the dogma of materialism and Enlightenment utopias (drifting on into postmodernism) that he provided in a speech for a high school graduation, (1975: pp. 161-162):

-Referring to pop culture, the Harry Potter novels sold a generation on the idea that the occult/magic, is cool.
+And more recently, looking at pop culture, the Harry Potter novels sold a generation on the idea that the occult/magic, is cool.
 This brings to mind a university professor I ran into in the late 1970s who then was a hard-core atheist and fervent Marxist, encouraging students to enlist in the battle against capitalism.
 Back then, I also took a course in Marxist Theology (or officially known as “matérialisme historique”).
 Oddly enough, some years later (AFTER the fall of the Iron Curtain) I bumped into this professor again and by that point became aware that he'd defrocked from his hard-core materialism and was into the occult and astral voyages, and promoting such in his university classes.
 He had become a shaman...
 My 2025 review of a Jonathan Cahn book (see below) provides further evidence of how widespread this phenomenon is, even gaining converts in the elite political and cultural class.
+Sadly many Evangelicals VERY naively interpret the postmodern rejection of materialism as an "encouraging sign" and a new "openness to religion", and fail to see where this leads many postmoderns, included my old Marxist professor...

 Postmoderns as Reactionaries...